-Many people hear the words ‘root canal’ and automatically become fearful.
-However, there are some common misconceptions about this treatment, which overshadow the many benefits of treatment.
-Root canal treatment is a procedure that can be done painlessly, saves the tooth, and allows relief from pain.
+Many people hear about this treatment and automatically become fearful.
+Root canals definitely get a bad rap.
+However, there are misconceptions about this treatment and the benefits of treatment.
+It is a procedure that can be done painlessly and typically in one visit.

 What is Root Canal Treatment?

 Root canal treatment is needed when the nerve of a tooth becomes damaged irreversibly.
 This damage is due to decay that has reached the nerve, chemical or mechanical injury that has been repeated, or trauma.
 At this point, the nerve is infected with bacteria and toxins.
 The bacteria and toxins travel down the root.
 The only way to treat the tooth at this point is with root canal treatment or taking the tooth out.
 An extraction, or taking the tooth out, is necessary if there is not sufficient tooth left.
 However, if there is sufficient tooth remaining, root canal treatment is the recommended treatment.
 If left untreated, the infection produces a painful abscess that is often combined with swelling.
 Swelling can cause serious complications and become life-threatening.